algolia/docsearch/docs/src/behavior.md

 ## `autocompleteOptions`

 You can pass any option to the underlying `autocomplete.js` instance by using the `autocompleteOptions` parameter.
-You will find all the list of all available value in its [the official documentation][2].
+You will find the list of all available values in [the official documentation][2].

 You can also listen to `autocomplete` events through the `.autocomplete` property of the `docsearch` instance.